San Diego Domestic Battery Lawyer

 Prevent Any Further Harassment to Your Family

 It is important that you realize that your family members have rights under California Civil Code 1219.
-You should hire an experienced criminal defense attorney who may explain this code section and advise you on how to proceed.
+You should hire an experienced criminal defense attorney who may answer all your legal questions regarding domestic violence, explain this code section, and advise you on how to proceed.
 This code section actually prevents the court from punishing the victims of domestic violence cases for refusing to testify concerning that domestic violence crime.
 The law clearly states that “a court shall not imprison or otherwise confine or place in custody the victim of a sexual assault or domestic violence crime for contempt if the contempt consists of refusing to testify concerning that sexual assault or domestic violence crime”.

 Understanding Penal Code Section 243(e)(1)